Epic comeback caps an instant classic for women’s football

 “[Chicago] made defensive adjustments quickly,” said Cahill.
 “And besides that, I think they kinda woke up, started being more aggressive, and started being much more who we are used to them being.”

-The Renegades were then held scoreless from the close of the first quarter until the last minute of the fourth, while Chicago churned out 24 unanswered points, taking an eight-point lead deep into the contest.
+The Renegades were then held scoreless from the end of the first quarter until the last minute of the fourth, while Chicago churned out 24 unanswered points, taking an eight-point lead deep into the contest.

 This began with Chicago’s next series, when their offense sprung to life with a 76-yard touchdown sprint by Force running back Cassey Brick.
 The speedster Brick, formerly of the San Diego Surge and other California-based teams, was the MVP of the 2012 WFA National Championship when the Surge defeated the Chicago Force 40-36.